Edor Hjukström

-Biography
+Early life

 Hjukström was born on 8 May 1916 in Sorsele, Sweden, the son of Gustaf Hjukström, a forester, and his wife Ida (née Abrahamsson).
 He was the youngest son and he had three brothers.
 After his primary education he was a forestry worker for three years before he joined the Västerbotten Regiment in Umeå.

+Career

-In 1937 he completed the NCO training at the Swedish Army Non-Commissioned Officer School in Uppsala, the Swedish Army warrant officers school, and achieved the higher education entrance qualification.
-In 1939 he won the army masterships, He had the rank of an ensign when he was transferred to the Dalarna Regiment in 1942, where he to part at the regiment's military patrol events in 1941, in 1942 and in 1944.
+In 1937, Hjukström completed the NCO training at the Swedish Army Non-Commissioned Officer School in Uppsala, the Swedish Army warrant officers school, and achieved the higher education entrance qualification.
+In 1939 he won the army masterships.
+He had the rank of second lieutenant when he was transferred to the Dalarna Regiment in 1942, where he to part at the regiment's military patrol events in 1941, in 1942 and in 1944.
 In 1944 he was advanced to the rank of a lieutenant and became ski master of the Swedish Army in the following year.
-From 1946 to 1948 he was platoon leader at the ranger school Kiruna, and became captain in 1950, when he entered Military Academy Karlberg.
+From 1946 to 1948 he was platoon leader at the Army Ranger School in Kiruna, and became captain in 1950, when he entered Military Academy Karlberg.
 From 1953 to 1955 he was General Staff candidate, became major in 1962, and was deputy battalion commander.
 In 1966, advanced to the rank of a lieutenant colonel, he was transferred to the Army Staff.